NikhilKalloli/Tin-Dog/README.md

 - `index.html`: The main HTML file containing the structure of the TinDog website.
 - `styles.css`: The CSS file for styling the website.
 - `images/`: A directory containing images used in the project.
-- `LICENSE`: The license information for the project.

 ## Contributing

 Contributions to TinDog are welcome!
 If you have ideas for new features or improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.

-## Contact
+## Feedback

-For any inquiries or support, please reach out to the TinDog team at [contact@tindog.com](mailto:contact@tindog.com).
+For any inquiries, support or feedback, please reach out me at (mailto:nikhilkalloli0097@gmail.com).

 Enjoy connecting your dog with new friends on TinDog! 🐾